mrlem/cupa/README.md

 *A super-easy to use tool to build web-pages that your users can customize themselves.*

-If you know how to write a webpage in HTML5 / CSS, this should be enough to use Cuda: no knowledge about Javascript, PHP, or MySQL is required.
+If you know how to write a webpage in HTML5 / CSS, this should be enough to use Cupa: no knowledge about Javascript, PHP, or MySQL is required.

 ## Installation